 South Africa is active participant in the international space arena.
 South African space professionals participate in numerous specialist and political forums, such as the United Nations Committee on the Committee on the Peaceful Uses of Outer Space.
 South Africa is one of the co-chairs of the Group on Earth Observations (GEO) and the 2007 chair of the Committee on Earth Observation Satellites (CEOS).

 Space activities in South Africa are regulated in terms of the Space Affairs Act (Act 84 of 1993).
 The South African Council for Space Affairs (SACSA), established under the Act, is responsible for representing South Africa in international intergovernmental fora dealing with space affairs and for the authorisation, licencing and supervision of space activities in South Africa.

 The South African National Space Agency (SANSA) was established in 2010 to coordinate and implement the national space programme.
 SANSA falls under the Department of Science and Technology.
 SANSA is the lead agency for establishing and implementing agency-level space cooperation agreements with the space agencies of other countries.

 Civil society is also playing an increasing role in the development of the space arena in South Africa, with a growing number of academic and research institutions and private sector entities becoming involved in space-related activities.
-The South African Space Association (SASA) is a civil society organisation that brings space professionals from government, industry and academia to exchange information about their various activities.
-The UCT Student Chapter of SASA is an active student organisation that promotes space awareness among students and the local youth.
+The University of Cape Town has a Space and Astronomy Society that promotes space awareness among students and the local youth.